firefox-devtools/debugger/CONTRIBUTING.md

 ### devtools.html

 devtools.html is the larger umbrella initiative that encompasses the debugger.html and several other devtools projects.
 The devtools.html project claims its origin from a demo for a Mozilla (Dec 2015) work week in Orlando, FL USA where the team worked under a tight deadline to provide a proof of concept of the Firefox developer tools running in pure HTML; even outside of Firefox.
-The code for that demo can be found on Github under [@joewalker/devtools.html](https://github.com/joewalker/devtools.html).
+The code for that demo can be found on GitHub under [@joewalker/devtools.html](https://github.com/joewalker/devtools.html).

 From that original demo the devtools.html project has progressed quite a bit.
 To learn more about it please read the [devtools.html proposal document](https://docs.google.com/document/d/1_5aerWTN_GVofr6YQVjmJlaGfZ4nv5YKZmdGHewfTpE/edit#heading=h.dw3amfbdp0lh) and take a look at the [devtools.html meta bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1263750) for tracking progress.